gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Math/Gapotchenko.FX.Math/README.md

 `MathEx` is a class provided by `Gapotchenko.FX.Math`.
 It offers extended mathematical functions, and serves as an addendum to a conventional `System.Math` class.
+Some functions provided by `MathEx` class are described below.

 ### Swap